 - Offences against property

-Banning Orders can also be issued for spectators of football matches at any level of the game; from youth level games to local matches, all the way to international tournaments.
+Banning orders can also be issued for spectators of football matches at any level of the game, from youth level games and local matches, all the way to international tournaments.

-The majority of football related offences are summary-only, meaning that offences are only likely to be heard by the Magistrates’ Court, however, if a case is deemed severe enough it will be heard by the Crown Court.
+The majority of football related offences are summary-only, meaning that the offence is only likely to be heard in the magistrates’ court.
+However, if a case is deemed severe enough it will be heard in the crown court.

-If an individual is found Guilty of an offence related to football and is imposed with a prison sentence, the minimum term for a football banning order is 6 years.
+If an individual is found guilty of an offence related to football and receives a prison sentence, the minimum term for a football banning order is 6 years.

-Other restrictions may also be imposed as part of a Football Banning Order, namely: being ordered to surrender your passport, and, potentially being prohibited from using network rail services without the consent of the British Transport Police.
-These measures are intended to prevent individuals from attending away matches and overseas games, however, this can prevent you from enjoying holidays and travelling.
+Other restrictions may also be imposed as part of an FBO, namely being ordered to surrender your passport and potentially being prohibited from using network rail services without the consent of the British Transport Police.
+These measures are intended to prevent individuals from attending away matches and overseas games, however, this can also prevent you from travelling abroad.

-In most cases where an offence is deemed to be related to football, the Prosecution will almost always argue the case for a Football Banning Order to be issued.
-Without the support and advice of experts who specialise in this area of the law, you could not only lose access to your greatest pastime or leisure activity, but you could find yourself restricted from travelling or entering specific places on matchdays.
+In most cases where an offence is deemed to be related to football, the prosecution will almost always argue the case for an FBO to be issued.
+Without the advice of expert solicitors such as Lawtons who specialise in this area of the law, you could not only lose access to your favourite pastime or leisure activity, but you could find yourself restricted from travelling or entering specific places on matchdays.

-Football banning orders are used by the Courts as a preventative measure, aiming to reduce future offences and general disorder and public unrest.
-Due to the fact that Football Banning Orders are only intended for prevention, there are a number of approaches you can use to make a strong defence, so you can carry on attending football matches.
+Football banning orders are used by the courts as a preventative measure, aiming to reduce future offences and general disorder and public unrest.
+Due to the fact that FBOs are only intended for prevention, there are a number of approaches you can use to make a strong defence, so you able to continue attending football matches.

 Nb.
-This guide is intended to give general information only and not intended to be used as the basis upon which Advice is given nor should it be relied upon as giving advice specific to a case or individual and Lawtons do not accept liability for anyone using this guide.
-Should you require specific advice in connection with a real case or situation, please contact us immediately so that we can provide specific Advice
+This guide is intended to give general information only and not intended to be used as the basis upon which advice is given, nor should it be relied upon as giving advice specific to a case or individual.
+Lawtons do not accept liability for anyone using this guide.
+Should you require specific advice in connection with a real case or situation, please contact us immediately so that we can provide specific advice.